AndreLeria/vimrc/README.md

 Since I use [Vundle](https://github.com/VundleVim/Vundle.vim), the next time you open Vim (or run `:source %` on the `.vimrc`) you'll need to run `:PluginInstall` to have the plugins set up.

+This vimrc configures the `guifont` as [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans).

 ## Current plugins

 * [Syntastic](https://github.com/scrooloose/syntastic)